Men across America are getting vasectomies ‘as an act of love’

 But Gress’s action wasn’t just about his family.
 He also believed he should do more to support his wife and other women who don’t think the government should decide what they do with their bodies.
 “I’ve seen the miracle of life,” he said.
 “But I’ve also seen kids who are born into poverty and misery and don’t have a fair shot.”

 With the Supreme Court set to decide the fate of Roe v.
-Wade next year and with more than 20 states poised to ban or impose restrictions on abortion depending on what the court decides, some reproductive-rights advocates say it is time for men to take a more active role in both family planning and the fight for reproductive rights.
+Wade next year and with more than 20 states poised to ban or impose restrictions on abortion depending on what the court decides, some reproductive rights advocates say it is time for men to take a more active role in both family planning and the fight for reproductive rights.

-In their own form of protest, state lawmakers in Alabama, Illinois and Pennsylvania introduced legislation which highlights the gendered double standards with regards to reproductive rights.
+In their own form of protest, state lawmakers in Alabama, Illinois and Pennsylvania introduced legislation that highlights the gendered double standards with regards to reproductive rights.

 Pennsylvania state Rep. Chris Rabb (D) introduced “parody” legislation this fall in response to the Texas law that amounts to a near-total ban on abortion.
 Rabb’s proposal would require men to get vasectomies after the birth of their third child or when they turn 40, whichever comes first.
 It would be enforced by allowing Pennsylvanians to report men who failed to comply, for a $10,000 reward.